Classification assesses athletes based on their functional abilities and allows athletes to compete against athletes with similar abilities.

 Athletes with Intellectual Impairments

 The National Provisional Status will allow an athlete the opportunity to compete in a class other than an open division and will take the responsibility off of the event directors and coaches to come up with a classification for the athlete for that specific competition.
 The national provisional classification status is meant to be temporary.
 The process includes an athlete submitting their national medical diagnostics form to and video clips of various required movements.
 This information will be evaluated by selected classifiers to give a classification status (when possible).
 The athlete will be listed on the national classification master list for that sport as NP.
 The athlete will not be able to set any national records with an NP status.
-The video clip submission will be available on our Gateway to Gold app by March 2017.
+The video clip submission is available on our Gateway to Gold app.
 To install the app, search for Gateway to Gold in the app store on your smartphone, Android tablet or iPad.
 The app allows Paralympic hopefuls to watch sport demonstration videos, test their skills and then submit their own videos directly to U.S. Paralympics coaches.
 The Gateway to Gold app currently includes sport testing for five sports: cycling, triathlon, powerlifting, swimming and track and field, with additional sports to be added to the platform soon.

 World Para Athletics (formerly IPC) Eligibility and World Para Athletics (formerly IPC) Licenses

 For those athletes who wish to have their performances recognized by World Para Athletics (formerly IPC): You must hold a current 2018 World Para Athletics (formerly IPC) License.
 Instructions on how to obtain or renew an IPC License can be found by visiting the U.S. Paralympics website at http://www.teamusa.org/US-Paralympics/Sports/Track-and-Field/IPC-Licensing .
 All License numbers are included in the IPC Athletics Classification Master List.